MicrosoftDocs/azure-devops-docs/docs/pipelines/ecosystems/python-webapp.md

            displayName: 'Use Python $(pythonVersion)'
     ```

-1. This step uses a script to create a virtual Python environment and install the app's dependencies contained in the `requirements.txt` file.
-The `--target` parameter specifies the location to install the dependencies.
-The `workingDirectory` parameter specifies the location of the app code.
+1. This step uses a script to create a virtual Python environment and install the app's dependencies contained in the `requirements.txt` The `workingDirectory` parameter specifies the location of the app code.

     ```yml
       - script: |